ID

 Current State

-• BuildContext lists every directive the rewrite reads in its DIR_* constant block; there is no DIR_FACET.
+• BuildContext lists every directive the rewrite reads in its DIR_* constant block (:79); there is no DIR_FACET.
+DIR_AS_CONNECTION, ARG_CONNECTION_NAME, ARG_DEFAULT_FIRST_VALUE are present.

-• No execution-test fixture combines @asConnection with a filter input today ; the test-spec schema.graphqls has filmsConnection + variants but only scalar filter args at argument level, not a @table-backed filter input.
+• No execution-test fixture combines @asConnection with a @table-backed filter input today; the test-spec schema.graphqls has connection variants but only argument-level scalar filters.

 Desired End State

-• New @asFacet directive declared in rewrite’s own directive resource (graphitron-rewrite/src/main/resources/directives.graphqls).
+• New @asFacet directive declared in rewrite’s own directive resource (graphitron/src/main/resources/no/sikt/graphitron/rewrite/schema/directives.graphqls).

 • Execution tests against Sakila confirm counts match plain SQL aggregates, including when a facet’s own predicate is active.